-Define O&M service levels and manage user expectations.
-Actively manage O&M backlog and pro-actively communicate status and plans to users.
+If the response to user reported system Define O&M service levels and manage user bugs and requests for help are slow, then expectations.
+Actively manage O&M backlog users may become frustrated and user and pro-actively communicate status and plans adoption could be impacted. to users.

-Project name Enterprise Central Enterprise Central Data Repository (ECDR) Project sponsor Office of the Chief In Office of the Chief Information Officer Customers/ beneficiaries Internal: All NCUA Offices External: Credit Unions, Credit Union members and the public will indirectly b from this project. ly benefit Budget \$ in thousands 2020 2021 2022 2 023 2024 Acquisition \$1,096 \$1,626 \$0 \$0 \$0 Operations and Maintenance \$0 \$587 \$1,787 ,757 \$1,750 Link to NCUA strategic goals Goal 1: Ensure a Safe and Sound Credit Union System.
-The Enterprise Central Data Repository (ECDR) project will enable credit union examiners to fulfill strategic objective 1.2, "provide high-quality and efficient supervision," by providing a data platform that will enable NCUA to more accurately and cost-effectively assess risks to the credit union system.
+Project name Enterprise Central Data Repository (ECDR) Project sponsor Office of the Chief Information Officer Customers/ beneficiaries Internal: All NCUA External: Credit Uni from this project. on members a and the p ublic wil 1 indirect ly benefit Budget \$ in thousands 2020 2021 2022 2 023 2024 Acquisition \$1,096 \$1,626 \$0 \$0 \$0 Operations and Maintenance \$0 \$587 \$1,787 7 \$1 ,757 \$1,750 Repository (ECDR) project will enable credit union examiners to fulfill strategic objective 1.2, "provide high-quality and efficient supervision," by providing a data platform that will enable NCUA to more accurately and cost-effectively assess risks to the credit union system.
 In turn, the system will enable the NCUA to better identify and evaluate credit union risk and more efficiently conduct its mission through data analytics.
 Goal 3: Maximize organizational performance to enable mission success.
 The Enterprise Central Data Repository (ECDR) project will enable credit union examiners to perform their work more effectively and efficiently, helping the NCUA achieve strategic objective 3.2, "deliver an efficient organizational design supported by improved business processes and innovation" by providing the central data repository on which the agency's enterprise data analytics and ESM initiative will rely, and that will improve the integrity, security and business value of NCUA's data.
-Project Performance measu ıre 2020 2021 2022 2023 2024 Performance Expand infrastructure legacy data required e to support 2021 (note: ☑ indicates achievement of Continue to ingest O loan data V V V V performance measure Continue to ingest M ERIT data V $\checkmark$ V V $\checkmark$ in year) Eliminate duplicate d lata tables V $\checkmark$ $\checkmark$ Accurately categorize (enterprise, analytics V V $\checkmark$ Migrate infrastructur e to the cloud $\overline{\checkmark}$
+Project Performance measu ıre 2020 2021 2022 2023 2024 Performance Expand infrastructur legacy data required e to support (note: ☑ indicates achievement of Continue to ingest O loan data V V \checkmark V performance measure Continue to ingest M IERIT data \checkmark \checkmark \checkmark \checkmark \checkmark in year) Eliminate duplicate of \checkmark \checkmark \checkmark Accurately categoriz (enterprise, analytics , etc.) V V Migrate infrastructur re to the cloud \checkmark